toitlang/toit/README.md

 ### ESP-IDF

-The VM has a requirement to ESP-IDF, both for Linux and ESP32 builds (for Linux it's for the [Mbed TLS](https://www.trustedfirmware.org/projects/mbed-tls/) implementation).
+The Toit VM has a requirement for the [Espressif IoT Development Framework](https://idf.espressif.com/), both for Linux and ESP32 builds (for Linux it's for the [Mbed TLS](https://www.trustedfirmware.org/projects/mbed-tls/) implementation).

 We recommend you use Toitware's [ESP-IDF fork](https://github.com/toitware/esp-idf) that comes with a few changes: